isaackogan/TikTokLive/README.md

 Thermal printing is a very recent, very exciting trend on TikTok.
 It is also a very **complex** one.
 Not because the topic is difficult in and of itself, but because people want so many different things.

-That's why I developed an all-encompassing, multithreaded thermal printing program that does... everything, including a comprehensive video tutorial on how to use it, made by me.
+That's why I developed an all-encompassing, multithreaded thermal printing program that does... everything, including a comprehensive ~~video tutorial~~ (COMING SOON) on how to use it, made by me.

 No subscription unlike many virtual printer services.
 One-time, life-time purchase.
 Can be installed in python via pip.
 Includes access to all future releases/updates to the project.